Engineers and Overseas Studies

 With careful planning, most engineering students can fit study at one of Stanford’s overseas centers into their academic plans.
 BOSP encourages students to talk with their advisors early on, as early as freshman year, about planning for one or more quarters abroad.
 By starting early, students can strategically plan for required engineering courses and language acquisition and then be able to study and work abroad while making progress toward their Stanford degrees.
 Some programs require minimal language study prior to enrollment.
 Most programs include courses that satisfy two or more breadth requirements (Ways of Thinking Ways of Doing) so prospective engineering majors can plan to fulfill one or two requirements abroad.

 Students studying at most Stanford overseas centers may take selected advanced engineering courses offered in an online format by the Stanford Center for Professional Development (SCPD).
 A student may take a maximum of one of these courses per quarter.
 In addition, some Stanford overseas centers offer selected engineering fundamentals courses as tutored video courses.
-Engineering faculty teach abroad as Faculty-in-Residence at BOSP’s overseas centers.
+In additionm engineering faculty may be teaching abroad as Faculty-in-Residence at BOSP’s overseas centers.

 The Associate Dean for Student Affairs in Engineering as well as advisors in Undergraduate Advising and Research (UAR), and Program Advisors and Student Ambassadors in the Bing Overseas Studies Program can help students strategize how to integrate coursework taken overseas into their overall academic planning.